-"(C) REQUEST UPON SUBSTANTIAL CHANGE IN CIR-CUMSTANCES.-The State shall, at the request of either parent subject to such an order or of any State child support enforcement agency, review and, if appropriate, adjust the order in accordance with the guidelines established pursuant to section 467(a) based upon a substantial change in the circumstances of either parent.
+"(C) REQUEST UPON SUBSTANTIAL CHANGE IN CIR-CUMSTANCES.-The State shall, at the request of either parent subject to such an order or of any State child support enforcement agency, review and, if appropriate, adjust the order in accordance with the guidelines established pursuant to section 467(a) based upon a substantial change

 "(D) NOTICE OF RIGHT TO REVIEW.-The State shall provide notice not less than once every 3 years to the parents subject to such an order informing them of their right to request the State to review and, if appropriate, adjust the order pursuant to this paragraph.
-The notice may be included in the order.".
+The notice may be included in the order."